-If using a top or front-loading machine, stand close to the washer and maintain your balance.
+If using a top or front-loading machine, stand close to the washer, maintain your balance and use your non-surgical arm to load the washer.
 Small loads are much easier on you than large loads.
 Wet clothes weigh much more, so remove them slowly, no more than one or two items at a time.